 Does that sentiment sound familiar?
 Many therapists shy away from technology because it feels very far away from the people-work they signed up for.

-Yet in 2020, people insist on using technology to find you, interact with you and even praise you.
+Yet today, people insist on using technology to find you, interact with you and even praise you.

 Caring for People With Technology

 So if your tech is stuck back in 2002, you are likely frustrating the very people you want to help.
-Don’t let techno-avoidance causing you to lose clients?
+Don’t let techno-avoidance cause you to lose clients!

 Now, I am not suggesting you have to try and compete with Amazon or Google.
 But you can definitely remove the stumbling blocks that are keeping you from getting or to getting and retaining new clients.